othercriteria/vibectl/docs/llm-proxy-server.md

 `examples/manifests/vibectl-server/`.
 They install a `Deployment`, `Service`, `ConfigMap` and `Secret` suitable for local demos.
 After applying them you can generate a token from the running pod and point `vibectl` at the exposed NodePort service.
+The `demo.sh` script in that directory runs an end-to-end test of the private CA setup.
+A `pebble.yaml` manifest is also provided so you can run a local Pebble ACME server to test certificate issuance with `serve-acme`.

 ## Checking the server